dmlarionov/PowerShellDeploy/README.md

 The `helpers.psm1` is a PowerShell Module supporting deployment of software services to Linux and Windows, orchestrated by a build system.

-I was doing my CI + CD in Jenkins, utilizing PowerShell everywhere, and I collected my own reusable functions in this helpers module.
-You can use it as is or as a code samples, if you are making yours.
+I'm doing my CI + CD with Jenkins, utilizing PowerShell everywhere, and I collected my own reusable functions in this helpers module.
+You can use it as is or look for a code samples.

 ## Features

 - No matter what operating system is used (on build agent or on target system), because both (Linux and Windows) can run PowerShell.
 - No matter what protocol (SSH or WinRM / PSRP) is used, but some batteries for SSH are in included.
-- Manipulating configs.
 - Updating SSH known_hosts.
 - Checking .NET runtime (for .NET application deployment).
 - Exporting functions to a remote session.